 A copy of MTC's most recent Title VI Report is available for review in the MTC-ABAG Library, or by contacting the MTC Title VI Coordinator, Denise Rodrigues, by email at firstname.lastname@example.org to receive a PDF copy.

 MTC’s Executive Director and staff are responsible for carrying out MTC’s commitment to Title VI.
-MTC’s Deputy Executive Director, Policy, is responsible for overseeing MTC’s Title VI-related activities, including the receipt and investigation of any Title VI complaints.
+MTC’s Deputy Executive Director, Operations, is responsible for overseeing MTC’s Title VI-related activities, including the receipt and investigation of any Title VI complaints.

 TITLE VI COMPLAINT PROCEDURE

 As a recipient of federal dollars, MTC is required to comply with Title VI of the Civil Rights Act of 1964 and ensure that services and benefits are provided on a non-discriminatory basis.
 MTC has in place a Title VI Complaint Procedure, which outlines a process for local disposition of Title VI complaints and is consistent with guidelines found in the Federal Transit Administration Circular 4702.1B, dated October 1, 2012.

 The complaint procedure has five steps, outlined below: